awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 `go run CreateUserv2.go -u USER-NAME`

 - _USER-NAME_ is the name of the user to create.

 The unit test accepts a similar value in _config.json_.

+### DeleteAccessKey/DeleteAccessKeyv2.go

+This example deletes an IAM access key.

+`go run DeleteAccessKeyv2.go -k KeyID -u USER-NAME`

+- _KEYID_ is the access key to delete.
+- _USER-NAME_ is the name of the user deleting the key.

+The unit test accepts similar values in _config.json_.

+### DeleteAccountAlias/DeleteAccountAliasv2.go

+This example deletes an alias for your IAM account.

+`go run DeleteAccountAlias/DeleteAccountAliasv2.go -a ALIAS`

+- _ALIAS_ is the account alias to delete.

+The unit test accepts a similar value in _config.json_.